Weather Station Data Logger

 If you can't find the answer there, then look through this FAQ list.
 If that doesn't work, you can post a question on the SourceForge

-users forum (Help or Open Discussion -- either one will work).
+users forum (Open Discussion).
 You will need to create a SourceForge account before posting messages in the forums.

 I found a bug...